mongodb/libmongocrypt/README.md

 #### Steps to release ####
 Do the following when releasing:
 - Update CHANGELOG.md with any new changes and update the `[Unreleased]` text to the version being released.
+- If releasing a new minor version (x.y.z where 'y' changes from the prior release), then update the Linux distribution package installation instructions in the below sections to refer to the new version x.y.
 - In the Java binding build.gradle.kts, replace `version = "1.0.0-SNAPSHOT"` with `version = "1.0.0-rc123"`.
 - Commit, create a new git tag, like `1.0.0-rc123`, and push.
 - In the Java binding build.gradle.kts, replace `version = "1.0.0-rc123"` with `version = "1.0.0-SNAPSHOT"` (i.e. undo the change).
 For an example of this, see [this commit](https://github.com/mongodb/libmongocrypt/commit/2336123fbc1f4f5894f49df5e6320040987bb0d3) and its parent commit.